 Maker creates a cryptographic hash of that order

-Maker then uses their private key to sign the order hash
+Maker then uses its private key to sign the order hash

 Maker sends order to shard together with the signature

-When Taker wants to trade against the order, the signature and order information is send to the order books trade function.
+When Taker wants to trade against the order, the signature and order information is sent to the order books trade function.

 Validators serving the order-book shard verify that the signature originated from Maker

-The validators makes sure order is not expired or filled.
+The validators make sure order is not expired or filled.

 Funds are transferred, and fees are taken by updating the state transition.